singh-man/books/crackingTheCoding/17_hard.md

 Now what?
 Visually, it seems easy enough.
 Each component is an equivalent set of names.
 We just need to group the names by their component, sum up their frequencies, and return a list with one arbitrarily chosen name from each group.

 In practice, how does this work?
 We could pick a name and do a depth-first (or breadth-first) search to sum the frequencies of all the names in one component.
-We would have to make sure that we hit each compo­ nent exactly once.
+We would have to make sure that we hit each component exactly once.
 That's easy enough to achieve: mark a node as visited after it's discovered in the graph search, and only start the search for nodes where visited is false.
 ```java
 1   HashMap<String, Integer> trulyMostPopular(HashMap<String, Integer>  names,
 2   String[][] synonyms) {